laranzu/MCastBots/protocol.md

 Heartbeat message to indicate that the bot is still running.

 `NEWS * text...`
 Bot has discovered a new genetic sequence or something.
-Just notice, actual data stored by bot in a file.
+Just an alert, actual data stored by bot in a file.

-**Aspirational**

 `PING dest`
 Request bot send an immediate BEAT message.
+Accepts wildcard.

 `UPLD dest filename`
-Request bot to open TCP connection to specified port on sender and upload the named file.
-Most often used to upload bot scientific data, but could be config file, source code, etc.
+Request bot to open TCP connection to sender and upload the named file.
+Most often used to upload bot scientific data, but could be config file, source code, etc; and will show directory listing.

+Accepts wildcard.

-TCP probably will be HTTP response with status code and content type descriptor before data.
+TCP is HTTP response with status code before file content.

+**Aspirational**

 `RSET dest`
 Request bot to reset itself from configuration file, keeping any